ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/imports/README.md

 ### Private re-exports for non-APF packages

-A `PrivateExportAliasingHost` is used to add re-exports of directives/pipes in the case where the compiler cannot determine that all directives/pipes are re-exported from a common entrypoint (like in the case of an Angular Package Format compilation).
+A `PrivateExportAliasingHost` is used to add re-exports of directives/pipes in the case where the compiler cannot determine that all directives/pipes are re-exported from a common entrypoint (like in the case of an Angular ClassicPackage Format compilation).

 In this case, aliasing is used to proactively add re-exports of directives/pipes to the file of any NgModule which exports them, ensuring they can be imported from the same module specifier as the NgModule itself.
 This is only done if the user has not already added such exports directly.